 1. Getting acquainted

-A chance to get to know you a bit, introduce you to the institute and perhaps a tour of the building.
+A chance to get to know you a bit and introduce you to the institute.

 2. Establishing your skill levels